National Property Board of Sweden

 The National Property Board of Sweden (Statens fastighetsverk, SFV) is a Swedish State administrative authority, organised under the Ministry of Finance.

 SFV is responsible for managing a portion of the real property assets owned by the State.
-The portfolio consists of more than 2,300 properties, or approximately 3,000 buildings; among them a number of castles, museums, theatres, historic fortifications, ministry buildings, embassies, county residences and parks.
+The portfolio consists of more than 2,300 properties, or approximately 4,300 buildings; among them a number of castles, museums, theatres, historic fortifications, ministry buildings, embassies, county residences and parks.

 History

 SFV was established in 1993, after the National Board of Public Building (Byggnadsstyrelsen) split into several smaller units, including Akademiska Hus, Vasakronan and SFV.
 The agency took over the responsibility for a portion of the State's real estate portfolio; mostly property of particularly historical value, for which there was a particular need for careful long-term management.

 Organisation

 The National Property Board Sweden is organised into seven units and seven property areas.
-The head office is located in Stockholm, and the agency is led by Director-General Björn Anderson.
+The head office is located in Stockholm, and the agency is led by Director-General Max Elger.